 ADVOCATES OF BICYCLING AND SIDEWALKS UNITE AND NAPLES PATHWAYS COALITION IS BORN – OUR HISTORY

-In 2002, Rich Housch, Doug Finlay, George Dondanville, and Joe Bonness along with a few others decided to organize an advocacy group for bicyclists in Collier County.
+In 2002, Rich Housh, Doug Finlay, George Dondanville, and Joe Bonness and a few others decided to organize an advocacy group for bicyclists in Collier County.
 At the same time, Alan Ryker was organizing an ad hoc group of concerned citizens to advocate for a sidewalk plan in Naples.
 Realizing that they had interests in common, the two groups began meeting together.